Procurement Frameworks.

 Terms and conditions

-If there is any contradiction between the contract terms and conditions and the framework terms and conditions, the framework terms will take precedence.
-In a contract, the terms and conditions and prices are all agreed when the framework agreement is signed.
+If there is any contradiction between the call-off contract terms and the framework terms, the framework terms will take precedence.
+Prices and conditions are set under the framework agreement.

 Publish the contract on Contracts Finder

-Whether or not you award a contract, the Digital Marketplace will prompt you to tell them the outcome.
-They collect this information and share it with the Crown Commercial Service (CCS) to help improve the Digital Marketplace for buyers and suppliers.
+Whether or not you award a contract, CAS will prompt you to record the outcome.
+This information is shared with CCS to help improve the service.

-Before you assess the services you have found on the Digital Marketplace, you should read:
+Before you assess the services you have found, you should read:

-• what to do if you have a question for the suppliers (see below)
+• what to do if you have a question for suppliers

 Buying fairly

-• combine the results of more than one search to create a shortlist
+• combine multiple separate searches to create a shortlist

-• ask suppliers to tender, bid or submit proposals
+• ask suppliers to submit bids or proposals

-• unfairly exclude any services without referring back to your requirements
+• exclude services unfairly without linking back to your requirements

 Reviewing service descriptions